ya1festival/ya1webpage/acts/virginia_nicoli_en.md

 Virginia Nicoli is an Italian musician who has dedicated the past 17 years studying Indian Classical Music.

-Virginia Nicoli mostly performs in duet with her partner in life and music Igino Giovanni Brunori.
+She mostly performs in duet with her partner in life and music Igino Giovanni Brunori.
 Their duet is called [Samvad](http://www.samvadmusic.com/) and they have performed worldwide in different classical and contemporary collaborations.

-This time she will give a rare solo performance bringing us close to the intricacies of this unique ancient musical genre.
+This time Nicoli will give a rare solo performance bringing us close to the intricacies of this unique ancient musical genre.

 ---